jmjuanes/rouct/README.md

 #### Rouct.HashbangRouter

-A `Rouct.Router` component that listens to any changes in the hash portion of your URL and propagates the new URL to any children of the type `Rouct.Switch` and `Rouct.Route`.
+A `Rouct.Router` component that listens to changes in the hash portion of your URL and propagates the new URL to any children of the type `Rouct.Switch` and `Rouct.Route`.

 ```jsx
 class App extends React.Component {